USGS-R/slim-data-release-template/README.md

       - sb_data

 ```

-These are the two different "pushes" to sciencebase, one for xml (metadata) and another for data.
-It is somewhat arbitrary how these are split up (there could be a single push for all files, or a push for each individual file).
-I do it this way because I want metadata edits separate from data files, so that the data files aren't replaced everytime I fix a metadata typo or add information to a metadata field.
+Here we define the data release location on sciencebase using the sciencebase identifier.
 ```yaml
   sbid:
     command: c(I('5faaac68d34eb413d5df1f22'))
 ```

-Here we define the data release location on sciencebase using the sciencebase identifier.
+Read in (`st_read`) and manipulate data here. `extract_feature()` is from the `meddle` package and builds a list of structured spatial information for use in metadata files.

 ```yaml
   sf_spatial_data: